chiefmikey/the-myspace/README.md

 Full stack recreation of a popular social networking platform

 - Solved single page URL navigation by creatively leveraging React Router
-- Improved client flexibility with dynamic string lengths clamped using LinesEllipsis
+- Improved accessibility with dynamic string lengths clamped using LinesEllipsis
-- Balanced front end rendering by using Cool Img to progressively load images
+- Reduced time to first contentful paint by progressively rendering images

 ## 2007 called, it wants its Myspace profile back